stevengeeky/rock-cnn/README.md

 For network involvement and mathematics, install [TensorFlow](https://www.tensorflow.org/versions/r0.9/get_started/os_setup.html#pip-installation) (and numpy, which is included in the tensorflow installation)

 For loading resources, install the latest version of [Pillow](https://pypi.python.org/pypi/Pillow) (make sure PIL is uninstalled)
+Also, for new Ubuntu installs, don't forget to install libjpeg (`sudo apt-get install libjpeg8-dev`) and zlib (`sudo apt-get install zlib1g-dev`)

 Also don't forget, whenever testing or running anything on your GPU, to `export LD_LIBRARY_PATH=/usr/local/cuda/lib64` in shell (or terminal)